Ageism In the Workplace

 - Older employees are treated less favorably than younger employees due to their age.

 - Ageism in the workplace cost the U.S. economy $850 billion in GDP in 2018, according to AARP.

 - Workplace ageism impacts women at a much younger age than men.
 This, coupled with many other biases and inequities for women in the workforce, makes overcoming bias significantly more difficult for older women.

 - If you are dealing with ageism in the workplace, you should document the incidents, speak with your manager and consider taking legal action.

 Workplace ageism continues to be a problem in the U.S. since stereotypes against older workers are usually rooted in their perceived value.
 This bias can include offhand comments in the office that put older workers down to deny opportunities, promotions, and even employment.

-“We did a survey fairly recently of older workers and it’s a problem.
+“We did a survey fairly recently of older workers and [ageism is] a problem.
 Seventy-eight percent said that they have seen or experienced age discrimination in the workplace,” said Susan Weinstock, vice president of financial resilience programming for AARP, to RetireGuide.

 “It’s often even worse for job applicants,” continued Weinstock.
 “After you submit a resume, you have to fill out an application that asks questions about your birth date or your graduation date, things like that that are directly related to age and can knock someone out if the employer decides they’re not interested in someone of a certain age.”